In this article I will try to guide you through the facts and all the benefits of having salt in coffee.

 Conclusion

-So, whether your bad coffee is a result of poor coffee making, a fault in the equipment, low-grade beans, or stale water, adding salt to your coffee is the easiest way to make it taste better every time and hence more drinkable.
+Whether your bad coffee is a result of poor coffee making, equipment issues, low-quality beans, or stale water, adding salt is the easiest way to improve the taste and make it more drinkable.

-However, this doesn’t mean you have to ditch your usual additives altogether.
-Sometimes all you need is just a pinch of salt into the coffee of your usual tastes.
-You don’t have to overhaul the way you take coffee just to introduce salt to it though.
+However, you don’t have to ditch your usual additives altogether.
+Sometimes all you need is a pinch of salt in your regular coffee.
+You don’t have to overhaul the way you take coffee to introduce salt to it.